zakfarrow/dirvis/README.md

 - [x] Config file to change primary/accent colors
 - [ ] Add some information like file size and date created to output
 - [ ] Exclude printing things like 'node_modules' folders
-- [ ] Add a default depth or other output control to prevent huge prints when used without depth flag
+- [x] Add a default depth or other output control to prevent huge prints when used without depth flag
 - [x] Change spelling of 'color' to 'color'
 - [ ] Clean up codebase because it's disgusting
 - [ ] Write some completion scripts for autocomplete functionality
 - [ ] Update help menu so it's actually useful
+- [x] Add flag to set max depth to 999 (may revisit in future if there's a need to have an unlimited depth)